-Through its local statutory Community Safety Partnership (The Safer South Derbyshire Partnership), the Council links in with the Derby and Derbyshire Modern Slavery Partnership.
-Bringing together public, private and voluntary organisations to disrupt perpetrators and support victims of human trafficking and modern day slavery in Derby and Derbyshire and further afield.
-The Council will strive for a community wherein awareness of all forms of human trafficking and modern day slavery is commonplace and that across all sectors people work collectively to eradicate its existence.
+Through its local statutory Community Safety Partnership, the Council links in with the Derby and Derbyshire Modern Slavery Partnership.
+Bringing together public, private, and voluntary organisations to disrupt perpetrators and support victims of human trafficking and modern slavery in Derby and Derbyshire and further afield.
+The Council will strive for a community wherein awareness of all forms of human trafficking and modern slavery is commonplace and that across all sectors people work collectively to eradicate its existence.
 The Council works in partnership with a wide range of agencies to prevent abuse and neglect, to detect and report occurrences and to support victims.
-This includes the Derbyshire Safeguarding Children and Adults' Boards.
+The Council is part of the Derbyshire Districts Safeguarding Group which is a subgroup of both the Derbyshire Safeguarding Children and Adults' Boards.